umbraco/UmbracoDocs/Documentation/Reference/Templating/Mvc/partial-views.md

 The ~/Views/RenderMvc location is valid because the controller that performs the rendering in the Umbraco codebase is the: `Umbraco.Web.Mvc.RenderMvcController`

-If however you are 'Hijacking an Umbraco route' and specifying your own controller to do the execution, then your partial view location can also be:
+If however you are [Hijacking an Umbraco route](custom-controllers.md) and specifying your own controller to do the execution, then your partial view location can also be:

 	~/Views/{YourControllerName}